 - What activities do you need light for in each area? (eating, playing, mixing drinks, assembling s’mores, etc.)

 I love the way Daune at Cottage in the Oaks used string lights to light this walkway.

 Consider the amount of light you want for your space.
 Do you just need a light glow for ambience?
 Are you eating and need to see that fresh-from-the-garden salad to be sure there’s not an inch worm crawling up your fork?
 (My folks have a yucky story about this and I still can’t bring myself to eat lettuce from my own garden!)

 You can create layers of light with multiple sources to add depth and interest as well.
 For example, you might have a main light source (fireplace, string lights, chandelier, or tiki torches), and then add tabletop candles or lanterns.
 Here’s an example.
-Fire, chandelier, and candle lanterns placed around the space.
+The fireplace is the primary light source, then the outdoor chandelier, and finally, candle lanterns are placed around the space.

 Try to place lights at different heights and intensities for maximum effect.
 Don’t overdo it- remember that lights attract bugs.
 And please please please stay far away from fluorescent bulbs or anything that has a cool or blue cast!
 My friend Eric at Lighting Tutor explains the Kelvin color temperature scale for lightbulbs in detail in this great article!